sung-max/minimal/index.md

 <p>&nbsp;</p>
 ## About
 I am currently a Senior Research Scientist at Google DeepMind, working on Gemini Security and Privacy.

 Previously, I was a postdoc at Stanford CS advised by Tatsu Hashimoto, Percy Liang, and James Zou.
 I did my PhD at MIT, where I was advised by Prof. Aleksander Mądry.
+For my SM thesis, I worked on statistical-computational tradeoffs in high-dimensional statistics with Guy Bresler.
-Prior to that, I studied Computer Science at Cornell, where I was fortunate to work with Ramin Zabih and Bobby Kleinberg.
+And where it all began: I studied Computer Science at Cornell, where I was fortunate to work with Ramin Zabih and Bobby Kleinberg.

 I'm broadly interested in the science of machine learning.